ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_option_toggled(``hash``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if an option is toggled.
+Checks whether an option is toggled.

 **Parameters:**